NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/images/analysis/content_hints.md

 ### Putting it all together

-Using the above examples, a complete nextlinux_hints.json file, when discovered by Anchore Engine located in ```/nextlinux_hints.json``` inside any container image, is provided here:
+Using the above examples, a complete nextlinux_hints.json file, when discovered by Nextlinux Engine located in ```/nextlinux_hints.json``` inside any container image, is provided here:

 ```
 {